awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 **Requirements**
 + The bucket must be located in the same Region as the load balancer\.
++ The prefix that you specify must not include `AWSLogs`\.
+We add the portion of the file name starting with `AWSLogs` after the bucket name and prefix that you specify\.
 + The bucket must have a bucket policy that grants Elastic Load Balancing permission to write the access logs to your bucket\.
 Bucket policies are a collection of JSON statements written in the access policy language to define access permissions for your bucket\.
 Each statement includes information about a single permission and contains a series of elements\.

 You can enable server\-side encryption for your Amazon S3 access log bucket using Amazon S3\-Managed Encryption Keys \(SSE\-S3\)\.